We are frequently advised to wash our hands before handling food. Why is practising good hand hygiene critical?

 In this article, we explore various aspects of hand hygiene and its importance in food handling.

 How do germs get onto our hands and the food we eat?

 In the course of our daily activities, our hands inevitably come into contact with many surfaces where germs are present.
 Through these contacts, our hands become contaminated with germs, and act as vehicles to transfer germs to our food.

-When the contaminated food is further left at temperatures within the “temperature danger zone
+.
+These bacteria can multiply rapidly when the food contaminated by the bacteria is left within the “temperature danger zone

 ” of 5o